Tharunn1006/Image-search-engine/README.md

 ->Responsive and minimal design with custom styling in CSS

 *) Tech Stack
-HTML5 – Structure of the webpage
+->HTML5 – Structure of the webpage

-CSS3 – Styling and layout
+->CSS3 – Styling and layout

-JavaScript (ES6) – Functionality and API handling
+->JavaScript (ES6) – Functionality and API handling

-Unsplash API – Provides access to high-quality, free images
+->Unsplash API – Provides access to high-quality, free images

 *) How It Works

 1)The user enters a search term in the input box.

 2)JavaScript captures the input and sends a fetch() request to the Unsplash API.